 Output is structured CSV and annotated video โ ready for direct import into Python, R, GraphPad Prism, or any downstream analysis tool.

-TruMouse Pro was built to solve real experimental problems โ and tested against them.
+TruMouse Pro was built to solve real experimental problems โ and extensively validated against them.

 The system was designed and iterated by a team with direct experience in long-term rodent behavioural studies.
 Every design decision โ from the RFID floor density to the output format โ reflects the practical constraints of real laboratory work.